Candy Stevens

 • Contact

-With a sense of fun and driven by challenge and discovery, Candy’s 3D work has expanded her practice to include interactive, site specific and sensual experiences.
+Having a sense of fun and driven by challenge and discovery, Candy’s 3D work includes interactive, site specific and sensual experiences.
+After a decade or so e

 Picture